 You can also always build your own DM screen using wood or cardboard, and print out any number of custom rules reference sheets.
 You can find more information about them in our article about best DM screens.

-While not at all necessary, a little bit of music adds a substantial amount of immersion to the game.
+While not at all necessary, a bit of music adds a substantial amount of immersion to the game.
 There are playlists available on YouTube and Spotify for a number of different types of scenes.

 There are a lot of resources for D&D, and it’s not easy to determine what you need to begin.
 I hope this article has provided you with some good tips for where to start, as well as some reasonable upgrades.

 If you want to know more about the game before you start playing, you should definitely check our Ultimate D&D Beginner’s Guide and Guide to Session 0.
 In case you’re buying a gift for someone who plays this game, you should check our D&D Gift Guide.

-As always, try and buy your D&D products from your local game stores.
+As always, try to buy your D&D products from your local game stores.
 They need your support more than ever!
 Good luck with your first foray into Dungeons & Dragons, and may the dice be ever in your favor!